Capability guide

 Preview is not decode

-Playback and waveform analysis do not rely on exactly the same path, so the route should not pretend they do.
+Playback and waveform analysis do not rely on exactly the same path, and the page keeps that difference visible.

 Compressed export depends on browser APIs